 In the semifinal round, Meredith faced Chowan University and Salem faced Montreat College.
 The topic for that round focused on how the law deals with bullies asking the question, should there be a law to regulate cyber-bullying.

-Salem’s Debate team meet with 21 other private colleges to participate in North Carolina Independent Colleges and Universities’ Ethics Bowl February 17 and 18.
-The annual event will be held at the Legislative Complex in Raleigh.
+Salem’s Debate team met with 21 other private colleges to participate in North Carolina Independent Colleges and Universities’ Ethics Bowl February 17 and 18.
+The annual event was held at the Legislative Complex in Raleigh.

 This year’s team includes: